mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

             self.seed = seed
             self.initial_positions = initial_positions

-.. container:: justify

 Three parameters are provided to the *InitializeSimulation* class, namely the box dimensions which is a list with a length corresponding to *dimensions* (default is 3) with parameters in units of Ångström, a seed, and some initial positions for the atoms that can be provided as an array of three columns.
-If *initial_positions* is
-    left equal to *None*, positions with be randomly attributed to the atoms.
+If *initial_positions* is left equal to *None*, positions with be randomly attributed to the atoms.

 Seed
 ----

-.. container:: justify

 The *seed* can be provided to launch the same simulations several times in a row, which is useful during debugging.
 Add the following *if* condition to the *__init__()* method.

 .. code-block:: python